Scarlett Johansson Attends Met Gala Wearing Marchesa, Brand Owned by Harvey Weinstein's Ex-Wife

 “In light of the recent revelations regarding abuse of power, and sexual harassment, and the question of consent versus coercion, I find myself pensive, taking time, and digging deep to understand where we are, and how we got here.
 My mind baffles,” she said at the march.

-The Met Gala was Johansson’s second public appearance with Jost, who she’s been romantically linked for a year, after she appeared on SNL in May 2017, in a cameo role as first daughter Ivanka Trump.
+The Met Gala was Johansson’s second public event with Jost, who she’s been romantically linked for a year, after she appeared on SNL in May 2017, in a cameo role as first daughter Ivanka Trump.
 Their first came six months ago, in November 2017, at the American Museum of Natural History Gala in N.Y.C.
 Jost confirmed he “has a girlfriend” on Saturday’s episode of SNL.